btactic/zsuitecrm/README.md

 You can also create new Leads before exporting an email.

 ## Compatibility
-zSugar has been tested in ZCS 8.8.15  and SugarCRM v5.5.x and above (At least until 6.1.x).
+zSugar has been tested in ZCS 8.8.15  and SuiteCRM v7.X.X.
 It may or may not work properly with other versions.

 Older zsugar versions (1.4.x) worked with ZCS 6.x, 7.x, 8.6.x and 8.7.x.
 This new and improved zsugar version won't work with such old ZCS versions.